Gianluca Bezzina: Eurovision Song Contest 2013

-Eurovision Song Contest 2015
+National selection for Eurovision Song Contest 2015 and debut album

 On 21 and 22 November 2014, Gianluca participated in the Maltese national semi-final, and even in the final of the Malta Eurovision Song Contest 2015 vying for another opportunity to represent Malta in the Eurovision Song Contest 2015.
 He was part of the group L-Aħwa with the song "Beautiful to Me".
 The group was made up of Dorothy Bezzina, Samaria, Gianluca, Paul, Vincienne and Francesca, all of them are members of the Bezzina family.

-Value of Values
+In 2016 he released the album Waiting for Tomorrow.

+2022-23: The Voice Kids Malta and X Factor Malta

+In 2022 he was a coach in the Maltese version of The Voice Kids and in 2023 he became a judge in X Factor Malta.

+Political views

 On 24 May 2015, Gianluca addressed the general council of the Nationalist Party (Malta).
 He stated his personal religious and conservative views by saying: “It really bothers me that the values and morals that have been safeguarded for several years are now changing drastically.
 The mentality has become more liberal, and nowadays, whenever an individual feels something is right, he seeks to justify it by changing a law ...
-Morals which have been enshrined in everyday life are being redefined and reinvented, and countries across the world are legislating in favour of these ‘rights’ to get more votes.”
+Morals which have been enshrined in everyday life are being redefined and reinvented, and countries across the world are legislating in favour of these ‘rights’ to get more votes.”.
+Despite this, Gianluca has never closely affiliated himself to any political party and has never shown any interest in pursuing a career in politics.